oxcompsoc/learntocode/session1/README.md

 apps they provide us with a strong foundation for programming.

 One of the most basic programs we can write is one that just outputs some text.

-One of the most basic programs we can write is one that just outputs some text.
 In a new file in IDLE (or empty editor on `repl.it`) enter the following Python
 program: